MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 ## Prepare your GPU workspace

-Start a workspace in your DSRI project based on Ubuntu, with all drivers and dependencies for accessing the GPUs already installed.
-You will be able to access it using the JupyterLab web UI and VisualStudio Code in the browser.
+Start a workspace in your DSRI project with all drivers and dependencies for accessing the GPUs already installed.
+The workspace is based on Ubuntu, and you will be able to access it using the JupyterLab web UI and VisualStudio Code in the browser.

-Once your project has been granted access to GPUs, you can deploy applications on GPU from the catalog:
+You can deploy your GPU workspace from the catalog:

 1. Go to the [Catalog web UI](https://console-openshift-console.apps.dsri2.unimaas.nl/catalog): **Add to Project** > **Browse Catalog**
 2. Filter the catalog for  "GPU"
 3. Choose one of the available templates: **JupyterLab on GPU**.
 4. **Follow the instructions** to create the template in the DSRI web UI, all informations about the images you can use are provided there.
+The most notable is the base image you want to use for your workspace (`cuda`, `tensorflow` or `pytorch`)

 Access the workspace from the route created (the small arrow at the top right of your application bubble in the Topology page).